dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/bonus_exercises_2.md

 We assume that initially, all the memory locations are initialized with `0`.

-Consider the following traces of for pairs of programs.
+Consider the following traces for pairs of programs.
 We do not specify the interleaving between the two programs.

-_examples 1_ (writes are the same, only the reads changes)
+_examples 1_ (writes are the same, only the reads change)
 ```
 thread A    ∥   thread B            thread A    ∥   thread B
 ------------∥------------           ------------∥------------